ironhack-labs/lab-angular-cinema-billboard/readme.md

 ## Introduction

-Nowadays, cinemas are not one of the best business to run.
-The Internet is damaging the industry, giving the chance to find any movie without having to pay to watch it.
-A Cinema has contacted Ironhack to help them changing the vision that people have.
+Nowadays, movie cinemas are hurting.
+The internet is damaging the industry, allowing people to search and download movies without paying for them.
+A cinema has contacted Ironhack to help them change people's views on movies.

 Their idea is to redo their website by using Angular2.
-They think that if they use the latest technologies on their website, people will see them with another point of view, and their popularity will grow up importantly.
+They think that if they use the latest technologies on their website, people will see them in a hip and cool new way.

 The cinema has 5 different rooms, where you will be able to watch 5 movies.
 The newset purposal of this cinema is that they are not going to show you the lastest movies, but your favorite ones!
-So you will have to help them deciding what to show on the rooms.
+Your task will be to help them decide which movies to show in the rooms.

-### Iteration 1: Service Creation
+### Iteration 1 | Service Creation

-First of all, we are going to create an Angular Service to handle all the movies information.
-This services is going to have the following:
+First, we are going to create an Angular Service to contain all of the movies' information.
+This service is going to have the following:

-**`Movies`**
+#### Movies

-It will be an Array of objects, that will contain one item per each cinema room.
+`movies` will be an Array of objects, that will contain one item per each cinema room.
 Each object inside the array will have the following information:

-- An `id`, that will be a unique number used to distinguish between movies.
+- **`id`** (Number) - A unique number used to distinguish between movies.
-- A `title`, that will be an string, containing the movie title.
+- **`title`** (String) - Contains the movie title.
-- A `poster`, that will be an string and will contain a URL to an image that represents the movie.
+- **`poster`** (String) - A URL to a poster image for the movie.
-- A `synopsis`, that will contain a brief description about the movie.
-It has to be an string.
+- **`synopsis`** (String) - A brief description about the movie.
-- `Genres` will be an array of strings, where we will indicate which genres represent the movie.
+- **`Genres`** (Array of Strings) - The genres of a movie, such as "Adventure", "Action", "Romantic Comedy" etc.
-- The `year` of the movie, that will be a number.
+- **`year`** (Number) - Movie's release year.
-- An string where we will indicate the `director` of the movie.
+- **`director`** (String) - Director of the movie.
-- An array with all the `actors` names, using one string per each actor.
+- **`actors`** (Array of Strings) - The movie's actors names, using one string per each actor.
-- Another array of strings where we will indicate the `hours` that the movie is projecte. i.e. `Wednesday 19:30, 22:30` would be an element of this array to indicate that you can watch a movie on wednesday at 19:30h and 22:30h.
+- **`hours`** (Array of Strings) - The times the movie is showing. i.e. `Wednesday 19:30, 22:30` would be an element of this array to indicate that you can watch a movie on wednesday at 19:30h and 22:30h.
-- Last, but not least, the `room` number where people can watch the movie.
+- **`room`** (Number) - Room number of the movie.
+Will be a value between 1 and 5.

-In the `Movies` array you will have to create an element for each movie, and fill up the different fields we just defined. **Use your favorite movies to do that**.
+In the `movies` array you will have to create an element for each movie, and fill the different fields we just defined. **Use your favorite movies to do this**.

-**Methods**
+#### Methods

-The service will also have two different methods that will be used later on the project.
+The movies service will also have two different methods that will be used later on the project.
 The methods you have to create are the following:

-- `getmovies()` that will return the array of movies.
+- **`getmovies()`** - Returns the array of movies.
-- `getMovie(id)`, that will receive as a parameter a movie number id, and will return the indicated movie.
+- **`getMovie(id)`** - Will receive  a movie's number id as a parameter, and will return correct movie.

-**Tasks**
+#### Tasks

 - Create a `Cinema` service.
 - Add a `Movies` array of objects.
 Each object will have the following properties: